Bylaws

 3. The Communications Committee shall maintain the LDC website and social media accounts.

-4. The Communications Committee shall timely publish on the LDC website and social media accounts any notice upon request of the Secretary.
+4. The Communications Committee shall timely publish on the LDC website and social media accounts any notice upon request of the President, Secretary or Executive Board.

 ENDORSEMENTS